Skip to main content

 After an incident near I-35 or I-35 and I-10 interchange (downtown San Antonio) in San Antonio, seek immediate medical care at a trauma center such as University Hospital (Level I Trauma Center).
 Severe thermal burns requiring skin grafts and long term care is a common outcome in these cases and requires prompt evaluation.
 Preserve evidence at the scene, photograph your injuries and the location, and consult an experienced attorney before speaking with any insurance adjuster.

-Trauma care in San Antonio is concentrated at facilities including University Hospital (Level I Trauma Center), San Antonio Military Medical Center (Brooke Army Medical Center, Level I Trauma Center), Methodist Hospital Metropolitan.
-Common injuries treated at these centers include Severe thermal burns requiring skin grafts and long term care, Traumatic brain injuries from blast overpressure and shrapnel, Amputations from flying debris and structural collapse.
-Choosing a hospital with experience in your specific injury type can affect both your recovery and the medical documentation that supports your claim.
+Patients with serious injuries in San Antonio are typically routed to University Hospital (Level I Trauma Center), San Antonio Military Medical Center (Brooke Army Medical Center, Level I Trauma Center), and Methodist Hospital Metropolitan, depending on the nature of the trauma and the time of day.
+Severe thermal burns requiring skin grafts and long term care, Traumatic brain injuries from blast overpressure and shrapnel, and Amputations from flying debris and structural collapse are among the diagnoses these facilities see most often in cases like this one.
+The hospital you start at also shapes the paper trail, so when there is a choice, it is worth knowing which centers carry the specialty teams that match the injury.

 Texas Civil Practice and Remedies Code Section 16.003 sets a two-year statute of limitations on most personal injury claims.
 The clock usually starts on the date of injury.
 Exceptions apply for minors, discovery-rule cases, and claims against government entities.
 Consult an attorney promptly to preserve your options.